alitarraf/lebdata/funding.md

 ## Indirect funding

-LebData has received no direct funding to date.
+LebData has received no indirect funding to date.
 If you would like to support our activities, please get in touch by [email](mailto:lebdata1948@gmail.com).

 <br>